vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > And it shall be said in that day, Lo, *this is our God; we have waited for him, and he will save us: this is the LORD*; we have waited for him, *we will be glad and rejoice in his salvation*.
 {% ct 'Isaiah 25:9' %}

 Christ’s coming will either be the best day of one’s life or the worst.
-Those who have loved Him enough to surrender their hearts to Him and submit to His will, through the power of the Holy Spirit, will rejoice at His appearing because He has become their best Friend and Lord of their lives.
+Those who have loved Him enough to surrender their hearts to Him and submit to His will, through the power of the Holy Spirit {% rf '1 Corinthians 6:11' %}, will rejoice at His appearing because He has become their best Friend and Lord of their lives.

 ## How will the lost respond?